pescuma/miranda-plugins/Miranda/Plugins/emoticons/Docs/emoticons_readme.txt

 A default pack, containing Tango Emoticons (made by Hylke) is packed and can be used as an example.

+For custom smileys to work, you need MSN protocol from miranda 0.8 #10.

 Currently there is a lot more work to be done on this plugin, but I wanted to show an initial version, so I could get some feedback.

 Thanks to FYR for the AniSmiley plugin and to Hylke for the nice emoticons.